 If you’re interested in launching a Smart Chain with Komodo’s technology, there are three options available to you: deploy your chain from the command line, use the Antara Composer, or work with a certified solutions provider.

 The first option is free and permissionless but only available to those with development skills.
 The second option, using the Antara Composer, is easy and available to everyone.
 Launching a Smart Chain with the Antara Composer requires fees, which can be paid in fiat currency of digital currency.

-Finally, if you’re looking for some consultation in guidance in building your custom blockchain solution, you may want to get in touch with one of Komodo’s three solutions providers: RedFOX Labs, Chainzilla, and Chainmakers.
+Finally, if you’re looking for some consultation in guidance in building your custom blockchain solution, you may want to get in touch with one of Komodo’s three solutions providers: RedFOX Labs or Chainzilla.